-Congrats on picking out your first home!
-You are obviously thrilled with your investment, although you might feel overwhelmed by all these new responsibilities.
-Now that you’re the owner, not the renter, it’s your job to care for all your home’s appliances and systems, such as the heating and cooling equipment.
+Congratulations on purchasing your first home!
+You are undoubtedly pleased with your investment, even though you may also feel weighed down by all your new responsibilities.
+Now that you’re the homeowner, not the renter, it’s your job to take care of all your home’s appliances and systems, like the heating and cooling equipment.

-If the only interaction you’ve ever experienced with a furnace or air conditioner is to use the thermostat, you have more to learn.
-Get started with these HVAC system basics for brand-new homeowners.
+If the only interaction you’ve ever had with a furnace or air conditioner is to change the thermostat, you have a lot to learn.
+Get started with these HVAC system suggestions for first-time homeowners.

-Know the Different Components of an HVAC System
+Know the Different Elements of an HVAC System

 HVAC stands for heating, ventilation and air conditioning.
-Unless you live in an idyllic climate, your new home most likely has this system to keep you warm in the winter and cool for the summer.
+Unless you live in the perfect climate, your new home probably has this system to keep you warm during the winter and cool for the summer.
 Here are the important parts of an HVAC system:

-- Comfort systems, like an air conditioner, air-source heat pump, furnace, boiler, geothermal heat pump or ductless mini-split, to name a few options.
+- Comfort units, such as an air conditioner, air-source heat pump, furnace, boiler, geothermal heat pump or ductless mini-split, to name a few choices.

-- Ductwork fixed to return and supply registers in the case of air-forced systems such as ACs, heat pumps and furnaces.
+- Ductwork attached to return and supply registers when it comes to air-forced systems like ACs, heat pumps and furnaces.

 - Radiators or hot water distribution systems in the case of boilers.

-- Indoor air quality products, such as an air filter, whole-house humidifier, whole-house dehumidifier, air purifier or energy-recovery ventilator.
+- Indoor air quality solutions, such as an air filter, whole-house humidifier, whole-house dehumidifier, air purifier or energy-recovery ventilator.